spencerzhang91/Public-Transit-Status-with-Apache-Kafka/README.md

 Note that to access these services from your own machine, you will always use the `Host URL` column.

-When configuring services that run within Docker Compose, like **Kafka Connect you must use the Docker URL**.
+When configuring services that run **within Docker Compose**, like **Kafka Connect you must use the Docker URL**.
 When you configure the JDBC Source Kafka Connector, for example, you will want to use the value from the `Docker URL` column.

 ### Running the Simulation